Meromorphic Behavior of Time Dependent Schroedinger Equation: Abstract

 \section{Abstract}

-We try to obtain meromorphic solution of Time dependent second Schr$\ddot{o}$edinger equation which partially satisfy Painleve Integrable property.
-Meromorphic analysis shows that classical particle trajectory is confined in imaginary axis of punctured Riemann disk on singular manifold in quantum limit.
-The trajectory solution is holomorphic near such singularity and very different from behavior far away from singular point.
-We have explicitly given value of all coefficients in meromorphic series solution.
+We try to obtain meromorphic solution of Time dependent Schr$\ddot{o}$edinger equation which partially satisfies Painleve Integrable property.
+Our study and analysis exhibits meromorphic behavior of classical particle trajectory.
+In other words, particle is confined in punctured complex domain in singular fundamental domain. .
+We have explicitly developed solution from Jacobi Elliptic function and pole expansion approach in which solution remains meromorphic .
 Branch point analysis also shows solution branches out near such singular point.
-Our analysis reveals limit of quantum description of a classical particle ( described by non linear ODE) can only be realized in small domain within singular manifold.
+Meromorphic behavior is significant for a classical particle within quantum limit.